-Another good metric is free cash flow.
+Another good metric is dividends divided by free cash flow.
 Net income is an accounting construction that captures the gist of a company's operations, but it doesn't reflect how much cash a company actually has left over from its operations to cut your check.

-Consider ruling out companies with a ratio greater than 80%, or negative free cash flow.
+Consider ruling out companies with a ratio greater than 80%, or those with negative free cash flow.

 Two companies risking a blowup